maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 ### SEO

-Then I spent an absurd amount of time making it optimized for search engines as I'm Wall Street Journal or something.
+Then I spent an absurd amount of time making it optimized for search engines like I'm Wall Street Journal or something.
 I have everything: proper meta tags, social media previews, JSON-LD, a sitemap.
 And it's all automatically generated - zero input from my side for articles.

 ![Lighthouse report](https://ik.imagekit.io/maksiks/2025-07-12_16-46%20(1).png 'ez')